tiipos/tiipos.github.io/react/react-07-offline.md

         // service worker/PWA documentation.
         navigator.serviceWorker.ready.then(() => {
           console.log(
-            'This web app is being served cache-first by a service ' + 'worker.
-To learn more, visit https://goo.gl/SC7cgQ'
+            "This web app is being served cache-first by a service " + "worker.
+To learn more, visit https://goo.gl/SC7cgQ"
           );
         });
       } else {